northeast-kansas-library-system/koha1811training/source/agenda.rst

 #.
 OPAC

   #.
-Browse the shelf
+Browse the shelf and Browse results
   Code has been modified
   #.
-Hooks for patron branchcode and userid in pages when a user is logged in
+Expanded data for branchcode and userid in pages when a user is logged in
-  This is a behind the scenes thing, but it can make parts of the OPAC customizable
+  This is a behind the scenes thing, but it can make parts of the OPAC customizable on a branch-by-branch basis

 #.
-Searching
+Searching, results, and details

   #.
-Split "Advanced search" button
+Split "Advanced search" button in Staff
   Appears on all pages.
+  #.
+Facets for CCODE - Staff and OPAC
+  Allows for more granular searching - Do a search for "Horses"
+  #.
+Cart sorting and printing
+  If you sort items in the cart, you can print them in the order you sort them in.  (stealth upgrade)
+  #.
+Holdings count
+  Tab will show a holdings count.
+Production 0003008201343 - test 0003012081166; test 0003008201777.
+  #.
+Date accessioned
+  Date accessioned is visible on details page - and sortable
+  #.
+Checkout history toolbar
+  Column visibility tools - export to csv/copy/print
+  #.
+526 now indexed
+  Will allow for better accelerated reader searches - requires reindex

 #.
 Patrons